 AG Computational Hematology and Immunotherapy

 Currently, our medical focus areas cover several facets of allogeneic hematopoietic stem cell transplantation, such as Graft-versus Host Disease, infectious complications, immune reconstitution and late effects.
-Allogeneic hematopoietic stem cell transplantation is one of the main therapies for intermediate- and high-risk patients with hematologic malignancies (e.g. acute myeloid leukemia (AML)).
-Although transplantation is an established treatment, there are several associated complications, which can reduce good clinical outcome.
+Allogeneic hematopoietic stem cell transplantation (HCT) is one of the main therapies for intermediate- and high-risk patients with hematologic malignancies (e.g. acute myeloid leukemia, AML).
+Although HCT is a routine treatment, there are several associated complications, which can impair the clinical outcome:

 Dr. med.
 Dr. phil.
 Amin Turki is a senior physician at the Department of Bone Marrow Transplantation with a long-standing experience in the diagnosis and treatment of immunosuppressed and transplanted patients.
 He leads the research group “Computational Hematology and Immunotherapy” and has been BMT project responsible in the on-going E-Health project “XplOit- Semantic support for predictive modelling in predictive medicine”.
 Dr. Turki studied Medicine and Philosophy at the Universities of Münster, Paris Descartes, Ecole Normale Supérieure and Harvard.
 He received his clinical training at the University Hospitals of Cologne and Essen.

 Saskia Leserer is a PhD Student at the faculty of biology working in the group "Computational Hematology and Immunotherapy".
 Besides her experience in the field of biology she is also familiar with chemistry.
 Saskia Leserer studied Chemical Biology (B.Sc. and M.Sc.) at the Technical University Dortmund and started her PhD studies in April 2018.
 During her PhD phase in this group she is expanding her knowledge in fields like statistics and bioinformatics.

 Recent publications of group members